thinking-mindy/thinking-mindy/ReadMe.md

 # 💫 About Me:
- I’m currently working on Veela and The Spark<br>Ask me about Rust programming language
+ I’m currently working on projects like Veela and The Spark<br>Ask me about Rust programming language or Pen-Testing.

 ## 🌐 Socials: